codex-team/editor.js/docs/installation.md

 <script src="codex-editor.js"></script>
 ```

-## Load external Tools
+## Load Block Tools

-Load Tools with their classes and styles.
+Each Block at the CodeX Editor represented by Tools.
+There are simple (or powerful) external scripts with own logic.
+To start using the Editor, you should connect minimum number of Tools.

 [Text](../example/plugins/text/) tool for an example.